olahasan/react-simple-challange-two-form-validation-tarmez/README.md

-# react-simple-challange-one-tarmez
+# react-simple-challange-two-form-validation-tarmez

-This is a simple project i create it to practice how to send props,Children from component to other built with React Js"Hooks"
+This is a simple project i created it to practice how to send props,how to deal with form and inputs in differents types (text, checkBox, submit) and selects. built with React Js"Hooks"

 ## Table of contents